 Beatrice is a 84 year old woman who is a well loved cathedral parishioner.
 She lives alone, has a strong faith and a very supportive family.
 Beatrice is a friend of mine as well as a Parishioner.

-In July of last year Beatrice was knocked over on a pedestrian crossing.
+Beatrice was knocked over on a pedestrian crossing.
 As a result Beatrice sustained a very serious head/brain injury and a leg fracture which has taken her the last 15 months to recover from.
 In fact she is still recovering.

 At the time of the accident Beatrice was admitted to ICU and she was critically ill.
 She was in ICU for a few days and then moved to a ward and then spent much time in AT & R recovering.
 Beatrice was in hospital for a total of nearly four months.